Skip to content

 What exactly is Rapid Response?

-Sophos Rapid Response provides lightning-fast help when you find yourself in the situation of an active threat.
-The service is available to all customers, whether they already have a Sophos product or not.
+Sophos Rapid Response offers lightning-fast help if you find yourself facing an active threat.
+The service is aimed at all customers, regardless of whether they already use a Sophos product or not.

-The only ones among you who will never need Rapid Response are those who have a Sophos Central Intercept X Advanced with EDR and MTR license.
-This means that an elite security team is already taking care of threat detection in your company 7×24 and will intervene immediately in delicate situations.
+The only ones among you who will never need Rapid Response are those who have a Sophos Central Intercept X Advanced with EDR and MTR licence.
+With this, an elite security team is already taking care of threat detection in your company 24/7 and will intervene immediately in critical situations.

-Since every second counts during an attack, the cyber security analysts, as well as the onboarding team, work 7×24 to get customers out of the tricky situation immediately.
-The high availability is absolutely necessary for such a service, because such attacks usually don’t happen at 9:00 on a Monday morning, but rather at 9:00 in the evening on a Friday, or even gladly on Christmas Eve. 😬
+Since every second counts during an attack, the cyber security analysts, as well as the onboarding team, work 24/7 to get customers out of a critical situation as quickly as possible.
+This level of availability is absolutely essential for such a service, because attacks like these usually do not happen at 9:00 AM on a Monday morning, but rather at 9:00 PM on a Friday, or quite possibly on Christmas Eve. 😬

 Stopping the damage is the first priority

-Fittingly in times of a pandemic, the service is performed completely remotely.
-The goal is always to stop the damage, but not to restore the original environment.
-You have to think of it like a fire department operation, for example.
-If a house is on fire, Sophos would be the fire department, so to speak, and see that the fire can be brought under control and extinguished.
-But Sophos is not responsible for rebuilding the house at the end.
+In keeping with the times during a pandemic, the service is delivered entirely remotely.
+The goal is always to stop the damage, not to restore the original environment.
+Think of it like a fire department response: if a house is burning, Sophos is, in a sense, the fire department that brings the fire under control and puts it out.
+Sophos is not responsible for rebuilding the house afterwards.

-In order for the Rapid Response Team to stop the attack on your organization, they first go through an onboarding process.
-This involves rolling out Intercept X Advanced with EDR Agent to all endpoints and servers to get the initial data to assess the situation as quickly as possible.
+So that the Rapid Response Team can stop the attack on your company, you first go through an onboarding process.
+The Intercept X Advanced with EDR agent is rolled out to all endpoints and servers in order to have the initial data available for assessing the situation as quickly as possible.

-For customers who previously relied on another security vendor, the software will be temporarily deactivated or uninstalled immediately.
+For customers who have previously relied on another security vendor, that software is temporarily disabled or uninstalled straight away.

-All the while the Rapid Response Team is working to contain the threat on your network and stop the attack, you’ll enjoy VIP status with a dedicated point of contact.
+Throughout the time the Rapid Response Team is working to contain the threat in your network and stop the attack, you enjoy VIP status with a dedicated contact person.
 Note, however, that the service is currently only available in English.

 Rapid Response is provided for 45 days at a fixed price.
 The price is calculated based on the number of users and the number of servers in the company.

 For the 45 days, the customer is covered by the MTR Advanced Service.
-It does not matter whether the unauthorized access was already brought under control after two days.
-The “patient” nevertheless remains under constant observation for the remaining 43 days.
+It does not matter if the unauthorized access could be brought under control after just two days.
+The “patient” still remains under constant observation for the remaining 43 days.

-After these 45 days, the customer is free to decide whether he wants to continue protecting his computers and servers with the MTR Advanced license or switch back to his previous security vendor.
-However, the latter is probably only seriously considered in the fewest cases. 😅
+After these 45 days, the customer is free to decide whether they want to continue protecting their computers and servers with the MTR Advanced licence in the future, or switch back to their previous security vendor.
+However, the latter will likely rarely be seriously considered. 😅

-Of course, it would also be possible to upgrade to a lower license, such as MTR Standard or Intercept X Advanced with EDR to switch.
+Of course, it would also be possible to switch to a lower licence, such as MTR Standard or Intercept X Advanced with EDR.
 However, I would not recommend anything below that.

 Conclusion

-I don’t think anyone would like to be in the situation of being hit by a nasty malware that is not detected by the installed endpoint protection and can diligently collect data undisturbed for months.
-And this is just one example of the behavior of a modern malware.
-When faced with such a shambles, there is probably nothing more reassuring than having an expert in the field take care of it and get the situation under control as quickly as possible.
-So now, with Rapid Response, Sophos has a solution.
+I think no one wants to end up in a situation where nasty malware slips past the installed endpoint protection and quietly collects data undisturbed for months.
+And that is just one example of how modern malware behaves.
+When you are facing that kind of mess, there is probably nothing more reassuring than having an expert take care of it and get the situation under control as quickly as possible.
+With Rapid Response, Sophos now has a solution for exactly that.

-But just because there’s a service like this now doesn’t mean you should be negligent about protecting your network.
-You don’t light a fire in your home with the thought: “The fire department will be there if it gets out of control.
+But just because such a service now exists doesn’t mean you should be negligent with the protection of your network.
+You don’t light a fire in your apartment thinking: “The fire department will be there if it gets out of control.”

-The goal must be to never have to deploy the Sophos Rapid Response Service.
-So for customers who already protect their computers and Server with Sophos Central, they should at least license Intercept X Advanced with EDR.
-Only with EDR will you have professional tools to detect suspicious activity on the network that is not directly detected by Intercept X Advanced.
+The goal must be to never have to call upon the Sophos Rapid Response Service if possible.
+For customers who already protect their computers and servers with Sophos Central, they should therefore license at least Intercept X Advanced with EDR.
+Only with EDR do you get professional tools to discover suspicious activities in the network that are not directly detected by Intercept X Advanced.

-If you don’t have the time to regularly scan your network for suspicious activity, the MTR license lets you sit back and let Sophos’s team of experts do the work for you 24/7!
-You get the same service as with Rapid Response.
-The only difference is that you can already count on the best protection from Sophos before the child has fallen into the well. 😎
+Anyone who doesn’t have the time to regularly hunt for suspicious activity in their network can sit back with the MTR licence and let the Sophos expert team do this work – 24/7!
+This gives you the same service as with Rapid Response.
+The only difference is that you can already count on the best protection from Sophos before disaster strikes. 😎

 More information